ifigenia-t/cell-cycle-analysis/README.md

 ## Reference
 If you find the pipeline or the data useful in your research, we ask that you cite our paper:

-*"Camilla Rega, Ifigenia Tsitsa, Theodoros I. Roumeliotis, Izabella Krystkowiak, Maria Portillo, Lu Yu, Julia Vorhauser, Jonathon Pines, Joerg Mansfeld, Jyoti Choudhary, Norman E. Davey **High resolution profiling of cell cycle-dependent protein and phosphorylation abundance changes in non-transformed cells**.*
+*"Camilla Rega, Ifigenia Tsitsa, Theodoros I. Roumeliotis, Izabella Krystkowiak, Maria Portillo, Lu Yu, Julia Vorhauser, Jonathon Pines, Joerg Mansfeld, Jyoti Choudhary, Norman E. Davey **High resolution profiling of cell cycle-dependent protein and phosphorylation abundance changes in non-transformed cells**."*

  [DOI: 10.1101/2024.06.20.599917](https://doi.org/10.1101/2024.06.20.599917)